500 Words Rules

 4. Entrants must write a fictional short story (no more than 500 words in length).
 Entry is via an online entry form available at www.bbc.co.uk/500words.
 The responsible adult submitting the story on behalf of the entrant, will be asked to provide the entrant’s name, gender, region and their age and ensure that they have parental permission to do so.
 The submitter must enter the child’s story in the text box provided for submission.

 5. All stories should be submitted in English.

 6. We can only accept stories which are 500 words or fewer according to the word counter on the online submission form; the BBC cannot accept word counts from any other software.
 Please make sure you check the word count on our form if you are pasting from another piece of software, such as Microsoft Word.

 7. Entries can only be accepted online; postal entries or entries sent over email will not be read or considered.
 Entries sent over email before the deadline because of technical errors will not be considered.

-8. The adult submitting the entrant’s story, will be required to approve the entry and agree to these Terms and Conditions (including the BBC’s use of the story submitted and the fictional nature of the story) on behalf of the entrant, by way of a check-box in the online form.
+8. The adult submitting the entrant’s story, will be required to approve the entry and agree to these Rules (including the BBC’s use of the story submitted and the fictional nature of the story) on behalf of the entrant, by way of a check-box in the online form.
 The adult may be the child’s parent, guardian or teacher.
 The adult must provide their own contact and personal details (not the child’s).
-Teachers submitting stories on behalf of pupils must seek parental consent and if requested by the BBC, provide evidence of a consent in the event of an enquiry or complaint.
+Teachers submitting stories on behalf of pupils must seek parental permission and if requested by the BBC, provide evidence of permission in the event of an enquiry or complaint.

 9. For the top 50 shortlisted entries, if permission to enter was given by a teacher, the BBC will contact the teacher and ask for confirmation of permission from the entrant’s parent or guardian.